teachthenet/GHYouth/README.md

 ## TeachCraft - Globalhack Youth Mini-hackathon

 A mini-hackathon challenge for students to build something awesome with code in minecraft!
+The code we went over is located in [script.py](https://github.com/teachthenet/TeachCraft-Globalhack-Youth/blob/master/script.py) and you can use that to get started.

 The shared multi-player server is located here:
 ```